nasa/openmct-build/README.md

       - Show our Open MCT custom schema and how it enables IDE support
       - All implemented in TypeScript
    - Roadmap and where this fits in it
-- [ ] Pugins remove needs to uninstall npm dependency
+- [ ] Plugins remove needs to uninstall npm dependency
+- [ ] Should be able to reference plugins by their configured or resolved name. (eg. akhenry/openmct-yamcs OR openmct-yamcs)
 - [ ] Tests
+- [ ] Externalize initialization block to local plugin
+- [ ] In general better user feedback
 - [ ] Error on version incompatibilities
-- [ ] In general better user feedback
-- [ ] Externalize initialization block to local plugin

 ## Improvements to OMM
 - [ ] package.json should identify the source location.